FREE, NO-RISK CONSULT

 The experienced car accident and personal injury attorneys of Staver Accident Injury Lawyers, P.C. encourage you to always drive without picking up your cell phone for your safety and the safety of those around you.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you were hurt in an accident involving a distracted driver in the Chicago area or elsewhere in Illinois, you should contact the experienced car accident and personal injury attorneys of Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
 We will fight hard for you to recover maximum compensation for your injuries.